hth/receipt/documentation/nginx/kibana-config.js.md

 ##### Change elasticsearch from localhost to where it is installed.

-`Kibana` is installed on `nginx`. `Kibana` is just collection of static files. **config.js** under `Kibana` home directory should be changed from localhost to proper FQDN.
+`Kibana` is installed on `nginx`. `Kibana` is just collection of static files. **config.js** under `Kibana's` home directory should be changed from localhost to proper FQDN.
 In the example below, `elasticsearch` is installed on 192.168.1.74, but changing to local ip would work within local network, and will not work externally.
 This is because `config.js` is called by `Kibana`. `Kibana` tries the `Ajax` call using `FQDN` defined in `config.js` (here it is IP) to load data from `Elasticsearch`.
 Instead, of mapping to some local `IP`, it is better to change to subdomain like `es.receiptofi.com` for global calls to work.

 But thats not enough.
 We do not want to expose internal port externally.
 Plus firewall allows only `80` and `443` ports.
-So we have to change the port to something similar to `Kibana` hosts port which is `8443`.
+So we have to change the port to something similar to `Kibana` hosts port which is on `8443`.
 Since `Kibana` is mapped on `SSL`.
 But `8443` port will not work for `elasticsearch`, as its running on `9200`.
-To make this work, we add mapping in `nginx` config that listen on port `8443` (firewall configured to changed 443 request to 8443), which in turns forward request to correct local ip and correct port `proxy_pass http://192.168.1.74:9200;`
+To make this work, we add mapping in `nginx` config that listen on port `8443` (firewall configured to changed 443 request to 8443), which in turns forward request to correct local ip and correct port `proxy_pass http://192.168.1.74:9200;`.
+This is what I call great dance between `Kibana + Elasticsearch + Nginx`

     /** Do this when access is for local network */
     elasticsearch: "http://192.168.1.74:9200",